SuperNova76/TopCPToolKit/docs/settings/photons.md

 `forceFullSimConfig`
 :   whether to force the tool to use the configuration meant for full simulation samples.
 Only for testing purposes.
 The default is `False`.

+`splitCalibrationAndSmearing`
+:   EXPERIMENTAL: This splits the EgammaCalibrationAndSmearingTool into two steps.
+The first step applies a baseline calibration that is not affected by systematics.
+The second step then applies the systematics dependent corrections.
+The net effect is that the slower first step only has to be run once, while the second is run once per systematic.
+ATLASG-2358.
+The default is `False`.

 !!! success "Registers the following variables:"
     - `pt`: photon $p_\mathrm{T}$